chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 Unresolved CFD-DEM coupling
 ############################

 Unresolved CFD-DEM is a technique with high potential for designing and analyzing multiphase flows involving particles and fluid.
 Some examples of these systems are fluidized beds, stirred-tanks, and flocculation processes.
-In this approach, we apply Newton's second law to each particle individually such that their movement is described at a micro-scale (as in DEM simulations).
+In this approach, we apply Newton's second law of motion to each particle individually such that their movement is described at a micro-scale (as in DEM simulations).
 On the other hand, the fluid is represented at a meso-scale by a mesh of cells, to which we apply the Volume Average Navier-Stokes (VANS) equations.

 The micro-meso scale approach allows for particle-fluid simulations involving large numbers of particles with reasonable computational cost and highly detailed results (in both time and space).
 As a counterpart, the interchanged momentum between phases needs to be modeled, i.e., it is not obtained straightforwardly from the application of a no-slip boundary condition at the interface between the fluid and the particles.
 The following image represents the micro-meso scale approach applied in unresolved CFD-DEM simulations, where the rectangles represent mesh of the geometry and the gray spots represent the particles.